tvogulis/Analyzer_ESO/README.md

 **This is an ESO report analyzer to choose the best plan for PV plant users**

-Just generate an hourly or 15-minutes report on ESO at https://mano.eso.lt/ and upload it to the site
+Just generate hourly report on ESO at https://mano.eso.lt/ and upload it to the site

 **Instaliation**